richard-scryber/scryber.core/docs/document_components.rst

 * pre(formatted)
     * A container for pre-formatted text, that will not flow over new lines, or remove line breaks (by detault).
 * iframe
-    * A reference to an external file or stream that will be injected into the page at runtime.
+    * A reference to an external file or stream that will be injected into the page(s) at runtime.
 * main
     * A block component within the body.
     * It has an optional header and a footer.